bl4de/security-tools/nodestructor/README.md

     res.end('\r\n</body></html>');
 ```

+Using `-H` option enables `nodestructor` to look for such patterns.

 HTML patterns are defined in ```HTML_PATTERNS``` array in ```nodestructor.py``` file.
 By default, they are not included in tests. ```-H``` allows to use them as well.